Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 #### Richard Bellman

-Prof. _Richard Ernest Bellman_ (1920-1983), a mathematician  who introduced **dynamic programming** in 1953 (IEEE Medal of Honor, 1979),\
+Prof. _Richard Ernest Bellman_ (**1920**-1983), a mathematician  who introduced **dynamic programming** in 1953 (IEEE Medal of Honor, 1979),\
-an ultra-prolific writer (with over 600 papers and 39 books published), winner of the John von Neumann Theory Prize🏆 (1976)
+a mega-prolific writer (with over 600 papers and 39 books published), winner of the John von Neumann Theory Prize🏆 (1976)

+> **In any case, computers can never eliminate the need for problem-solving through human ingenuity and intelligence.**\
+Richard E Bellman & Paul Brock, "On the Concepts of a Problem and Problem-Solving", American Mathematical Monthly 67, 1960)

 #### Alan Perlis